truenas/middleware/tests/README.md

 In [9]:
 ```

-## How REST API tests should be written?
+## How a REST API tests should be written?

 REST API test code should be written with flake8 standard.
 All code lines should be under 80 character per line.